-WTN Youth Enrichment programs grow a WELLcommunity from the ground up by empowering the next generation.
+WTN Youth Enrichment programs grow a WELLcommunity from the ground up by supporting the whole child.

 Wellness literacy should be a priority from an early age, and that learning should encompass both mental and physical wellbeing.
 Many schools do not present health and wellness as such within the current frameworks.
 WTN School Enrichment programs encourage a growth mindset and focus on all facets of wellness.

-Linked to the National Health Education Standards, as published by the Center for Disease Control, WTN curricula educate students through targeted lessons and activities that promote personal health. *Through collaborative efforts, experiential learning, and community projects students will:
+WTN programs engage students through targeted lessons and activities that promote overall personal health. *Through collaborative efforts, experiential learning, and community projects students will: